AFireInside777/Car-Dealership-React/README.md

+This is a front end project that uses the code in this API Repository as its database: https://github.com/AFireInside777/Car-Dealership-API

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.